wangsenlinautonomous/CarND-Capstone/README.md

 #### Deceleration waypoints

-The purpose of deceleration waypoints function is to decelerate the vehicle until stop if there is a red light infornt of the vehicle.
+The purpose of deceleration waypoints function is to decelerate the vehicle until stop if there is a red light in front of the vehicle.
 For this purpose we only need to update the vehicle speed(twist.linear) of the each waypoints.
 In the case, we will create a new waypoint list to update the vehicle speed, otherwise it will over write the original vehicle speed, then the behavior of the vehicle can be strange in the following loops.